arsanig/coa-astro/src/posts/words-of-wisdom/be-like-a-marathon-runner.md

 <iframe loading="lazy" width="560" height="315" src="https://www.youtube.com/embed/SBAAxWfb864?si=0y94MlXRduo4xWyY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>
 <p></code></p>
 <p>In the name of the Father, and the Son, and the Holy Spirit; One God, Amen.
 We are blessed to learn from our beloved Fr.
-Peter Farrington from St. Mary &amp; St. Cyril&#8217;s, Liverpool, England.
+Peter Farrington from St. Mary &amp; St. Cyril's, Liverpool, England.
 This video is of course used with his blessing.</p>